MarcinKilarski/Website-Audit/reports/page-load/page-load-report.md

 If you host your website in New York, United States and a person from Dublin, Ireland wants to visit your page, a signal travels from a device in Dublin, through a cable on the bottom of the Atlantic Ocean and then on to a server in New York.
 A raw HTML page is then sent back to Dublin via the same direction.
 Your user's browser then checks which files are located in the HTML, before sending a request back to New York to retrieve them.
 Upon receiving them, it may realise that it needs a few more files, so it would then send the request again.
 This process is repeated until all files are received, and each time a new page is requested it will restart from the beginning.

 As you can imagine, this can add an unnecessary lag time.
 This is why it is always better to host your website on the server that is located in the country where the majority of your customers live.
 This will improve your site's page load time.

 #### Issue

-[Described detected issues supported by screenshots and code snippets, as why these things are happening to allow a client to recreate what we are see.]

-#### Recommendations

-[Explicit instructions on how to fix the issue supported by screenshots, code snippets with the fixed issue and mock-ups how it should look like.]

-#### Reference documents

-[Spreadsheets with URLs where all these issues are happening or direct links to tools that you might be using.]

-### 1.3.
-Accelerated Mobile Pages (AMP)

-#### Overview

-Accelerated Mobile Pages are the new way of coding your pages for smartphones users.
-AMP is a Google initiative; with the aim of making your pages load almost instantly.

-AMP use the standard HTML tags, with a few additional AMP specific tags.
-AMP JS library uses all performance practices, meaning there is no need to do anything else with them.
-Google caches your AMP on their content delivery network to ensure they load quickly from any location.

-Furthermore, they provide your pages with additional visibility in a search, as Google heavily promotes sites with AMP

-#### Issue